Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: Notation and Preliminaries

 \begin{asm}[smoothness] We suppose the function $f(x,y)$ is $L$-smooth, that is there exists some $L>0$ such that

 for all $z=(x,y)$ and $z'=(x',y')$. \end{asm}

-\begin{asm}[CC] We suppose the function $f(x,y)$ is convex-concave (CC), that is $f(\,\cdot\,,y)$ is convex for any given $y$ and $f(x,\,\cdot\,)$ is concave for any given $x$. \end{asm}
+\begin{asm}[convex-concave] We suppose the function $f(x,y)$ is convex-concave (CC), that is the function $f(\,\cdot\,,y)$ is convex for any given $y$ and the function $f(x,\,\cdot\,)$ is concave for any given $x$. \end{asm}

-\begin{asm}[SCSC] We suppose the function $f(x,y)$ is $\mu$-strongly-convex-$\mu$-concave ($\mu$-SCSC) for some positive constant $\mu$, that is $f(x,y) + \frac{\mu}{2} \Vert x \Vert^2 - \frac{\mu}{2} \Vert y \Vert^2$ is convex-concave. \end{asm} For convex-concave objective function, the corresponding gradient operator $F$ has the monotonicity properties~\cite{rockafellar1970monotone} as follows. \begin{lem}[monotonicity] For convex-concave $f(x,y)$, it holds that
+\begin{asm}[strongly-convex-strongly-concave] We suppose the function $f(x,y)$ is $\lambda$-strongly-convex-$\lambda$-concave for some $\lambda>0$, that is the function $f(x,y) + \frac{\lambda}{2} \Vert x \Vert^2 - \frac{\lambda}{2} \Vert y \Vert^2$ is convex-concave. \end{asm} For smooth and convex-concave objective function, the corresponding gradient operator $F$ has the monotonicity properties~\cite{rockafellar1970monotone} as follows. \begin{lem}[monotonicity] Under Assumption~\ref{asm:smooth} and~\ref{asm:cc}, it holds that